 When vouching for a piece of equipment’s quality, you might want to check with the seller for details of the material and the place where the equipment itself was assembled.
 But if you want to look past the technicalities, you might as well know if you can test it out yourself.

 Sellers can give you a sample of the product you can use for testing.
 A stress test might also be required to check the actual durability of the product.
-This could easily be used on surf rods and boat paddles, but kayaks and motors will have to be assessed under actual conditions.
+This could easily be used on surf rods and kayak paddle, but kayaks and motors will have to be assessed under actual conditions.
 Regardless, you might need to know about the warranty on these products so that your investment would seem worthwhile.

 Trying out a watersport for the first time?
 Keep these tips in mind when shopping around for the right equipment.